Can you get a mortgage if you’re self-employed?

 How much you earn on average

-If you’ve been contracting or freelancing for a few years, the lender will most likely tot up your income from each year and work out your average earnings.
-For example, if you earned £20,000 in your first year of contracting, £25,000 in your second year and £30,000 in your third year, the lender may assume that your average salary for the sake of the mortgage application is £25,000.
-Or, where your earnings have been incrementally increasing, a lender may base their calculation on your most recent tax year figure.
+If you’ve been contracting or freelancing for a few years, the lender will most likely add up your income from each year, then work out the average.
+For example, if you earned £20,000 in your first year of contracting, £25,000 in your second year and £30,000 in your third year, the lender might assume that your average salary for the sake of the mortgage application is £25,000.
+If your earnings have been going up regularly, the lender may base their calculation on your most recent tax year.

-As a rule of thumb, if you’ve got a decent deposit to put down (say 10% of the property price) and your self-employed income is consistent and well-documented, you should be able to borrow around 4.5 to 4.75 times your gross annual income (ie your salary before it’s taxed).
+As a rule of thumb, if you’ve got a decent deposit to put down (say 10% of the property price) and your self-employed income is consistent and well-documented, you should be able to borrow around 4.5 to 4.75 times your salary before tax (your ‘gross annual income’).

 How much your earnings have fluctuated